cosmos/cosmos-sdk/x/msg_delegation/spec/msg_delegation.md

 ## Keeper

+### Constructor: `NewKeeper(storeKey sdk.StoreKey, cdc *codec.Codec, router sdk.Router) Keeper`

-The message delegation keeper receives a reference to the `BaseApp` `Router`
+The message delegation keeper receives a reference to the baseapp's `Router` in order to dispatch delegated messages.

 ### `DispatchActions(ctx sdk.Context, grantee sdk.AccAddress, msgs []sdk.Msg) sdk.Result`

-`DispatchActions attempts to execute the provided messages via capability grants from the message signer to the grantee..
+`DispatchActions attempts to execute the provided messages via capability grants from the message signer to the grantee.

+### `Grant(ctx sdk.Context, grantee sdk.AccAddress, granter sdk.AccAddress, capability Capability, expiration time.Time)`

+Grants the provided capability to the grantee on the granter's account with the provided expiration time.
+If there is an existing capability grant for the same `sdk.Msg` type, this grant overwrites that.

+### `Revoke(ctx sdk.Context, grantee sdk.AccAddress, granter sdk.AccAddress, msgType sdk.Msg)`

+Revokes any capability for the provided message type granted to the grantee by the granter.

+### `GetCapability(ctx sdk.Context, grantee sdk.AccAddress, granter sdk.AccAddress, msgType sdk.Msg) (cap Capability, expiration time.Time)`

+Returns any `Capability` (or `nil`), with the expiration time, granted to the grantee by the granter for the provided msg type.